100% Satisfaction Guarantee

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Parnell family name include Parnell, Parnel, Parnall and others.

 This web page shows only a small excerpt of our Parnell research.
 Another 127 words (9 lines of text) covering the years 1679 and 1718 are included under the topic Early Parnell History in all our PDF Extended History products

 Another 27 words (2 lines of text) are included under the topic Early Parnell Notables in all our PDF Extended History products

 , but this topic is not covered in this excerpt.
 Another 93 words (7 lines of text) about their life in Ireland

 To escape the political and religious chaos of this era, thousands of English families began to migrate to the New World in search of land and freedom from religious and political persecution.
 The passage was expensive and the ships were dark, crowded, and unsafe; however, those who made the voyage safely were encountered opportunities that were not available to them in their homeland.
 Many of the families that reached the New World at this time went on to make important contributions to the emerging nations of the United States and Canada.
 Research into various historical records has revealed some of first members of the Parnell family to immigrate North America: